 Home and water heating

 If your home is cold, you’re not alone.
-The temperature in the average Kiwi home is below the World Health Organisation’s recommended minimum of 18°C (Source: Stats NZ).
+Winter temperatures in a third of Kiwi homes are below the World Health Organisation’s recommended minimum of 18°C (source: HEEP NZ Study).

 How it works